AndresLDF/ML-Zoomcamp-Capstone1-SkinCancerDetection/README.md

 The training datatasets were conbined and the test dataset were conbined too.
 For more details on the available datasets you can consult https://www.isic-archive.com/

 ## Models
-The models were trained using the images from the dataset and 3 Categories were used for clasification:
+The models were trained using images from the dataset, and three categories were used for classification:
 * Melanoma (Malign)
 * Nevus
 * Seborrheic_keratosis